Who can we support?

 Ultimately, our goal is to support you in any changes you may wish to make.
 These might include improving your mood, increasing your enjoyment of friendships/relationships, boosting your quality of sleep and giving encouragement in making work-life decisions.

 Often finding the right counsellor is daunting, especially if this is your first experience in seeking therapy.
 We are here to help so if you are unsure about choosing one for either yourself, a family member or a friend we can guide you to a counsellor that might best suit your needs.
-We provide affordable, (dependant on income), open-ended psychotherapy to adults, children (aged 11 and up), teens and couples.
+We provide affordable, (dependant on income), open-ended psychotherapy to adults, children (aged 11 and up) and teenagers.